Sentegrity/sentegrity-webservice/README.md

 ## to check if containers are running run
 docker-compose ps

+## also you need to add a super admin user by running
+cd src/symfony/
+app/console sentegrity:generate:superadmin test1234 # leave test1234 a a password to make sure tests will run succesfully
 ```

 Push stuff on your branch.
 DO NOT PUSH stuff on MASTER.
 Before pushing make sure you run tests.
 Tests will check that all services are OK.
 To run test execute: